Classical Education

 Teaching them how to learn, not what to learn.

-Classical education equips students with the tools for learning, teaching them how to learn, not what to learn.
+Classical education teaches students how to learn, not what to learn.
 It seeks to produce individuals who are skilled, lifelong, self-directed learners, able to reason with ideas and express their conclusions in clear, compelling, elegant language, through both the written and spoken word.

 Grammar